Why Your Face Turns Red When You Run: Understanding and Managing Post-Run Flushing

 • Outer Lanes (5 and beyond): For the rest of us who are warming up, cooling down, or taking it easy, these lanes are perfect.
 Think of them as the “scenic route” where you can relax and not worry about faster runners blowing past you.

-We all have our favorite workout times, but some tracks set aside hours for specific groups, like high school teams or community programs.
+Tracks often reserve specific hours for groups like high school teams, so plan accordingly.
 If you show up when it’s reserved for others, you will not get your workout in and throw off someone else’s.
 Be sure you’re there when the track is open for public use.

 No Parking in the Lanes (Seriously!):